unforbidable/tfcplus-bids/README.md

-# TFC Plus Bids - Bids and Pieces
+# TFC Plus - Bids and Pieces
 A plugin for TerrafirmacraftPlus that aims to demonstrate various fully featured enhancements for gameplay and testing.

 ### Features